 Incorporating COVID-19 Related Organ Failure In Candidate Listings

 This is a special public comment proposal because it was issued on August 31, after public comment opened on August 4, 2020.
-The special public comment period will close on October 1, 2020.
+The special public comment period closed on October 1, 2020.

 What is current policy and why change it?